Planning & Control

 S&OP and Forecasting

-We leave the design of S&OP management processes to other consultants like The Oliver Wight Company.
-However we can ensure that any of our design and optimisation techniques are appropriately integrated into your existing S&OP process.
+We leave the design of S&OP management processes and sophisticated forecasting systems to other best-of-breed consultants like The Oliver Wight Company.

 The creative design and positioning of buffers and control points is vital to an effective supply chain strategy.
 Statistical tricks such as variability pooling can be used to minimise the chances of problems caused by the well known bullwhip effect.